doesntfazer/Keyboard-Dweebs-Firmware-repository/QMK/ostrich/README.md

 revision 0.9 uses an MCP23017 to avoid having to solder diodes.

-Add this folder to the "keyboards" folder of qmk.
+Add the "ostrich" folder to the "keyboards" folder of qmk.

 See [qmk's firmware setup guide](https://docs.qmk.fm/#/newbs_getting_started) for more information on how to set up qmk.